nodappiens/synclear/README.md

 # synclear
-syncing and clearing a file storage
+synchronization and clearification a file storage